louisrouaze/codesmith-site-build/README.md

 ## How to begin?

 1. Run `yarn install` to install all the dependencies
-2. Run `yarn dev` for development mode
+2. Run `yarn start` for development mode
 3. New browser window should open automatically.

 Build production files by running `yarn prod`.